spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 ## Create the Graph
-At this point we're ready to push our node/edge array into a tool to generate the network.
-We'll also run a check the network info to see the number of edges and nodes.
-As a sanity check, the number of nodes should tie out to the size of your word array.
+At this point we're ready to generate the network from our node/edge array.
 We're going to use the networkx module to generate the network.

 ```python